 Commercial Building Registration

 Every commercial building in Minneapolis must have a commercial building registration.
 This registration is often referred to as an “FCOM” registration, which is short for “fire commercial.”
-The commercial building registration is intended to cover the cost of the city-wide fire inspections program.
+The commercial building registration covers the cost of the city-wide fire inspections program.

-The application is intended to annually capture and update contact information for building owners, tenants, management companies, and other stakeholders to conduct inspections and update City property files.
-This helps the City provide:
+The application is intended to annually update contact information for building owners, tenants, management companies, and other stakeholders to conduct inspections and update City property files.
+This helps us provide:

 - Early notification to stakeholders in the event of an emergency

-- Access to updated phone numbers and addresses to arrange building and fire code inspections
+- More convenient building and fire code inspections

-- A more timely response to 311 nuisance/complaint requests, including inspections of a building’s fire & life safety suppression and detections systems
+- Quicker responses to 311 requests, including inspections of a building’s fire & life safety suppression and detection systems

 The annual fee is based on the size of the commercial occupancy of the building.